-1. Respecting the Legal Age for Sports Wagering
+Respecting the Legal Age for Sports Wagering

-- No sports betting message should be designed to appeal primarily to those below 21 the prevailing legal age for sports wagering. - Advertising should not depict cartoon characters or feature entertainers, athletes, influencers or music that appeal primarily to audiences below the age of 21. - Models, actors, influencers, athletes and entertainers appearing in advertising should be a minimum of 21 years old, substantiated by proper identification. - No message should suggest or imply that underage persons engage in sports wagering. - Sports wagering advertising and marketing should be placed in broadcast, cable, radio, print or digital communications (e.g., social media, SMS, websites, streaming) only where at least 73.6 percent of the audience is reasonably expected to be 21 years or older (determined by using reliable, up-to-date audience composition data).1 - No sports wagering messages-including logos, trademarks or brand names-should be used or licensed for use on clothing, toys, games or game equipment intended primarily for persons below 21. - To the extent that promotional products carry sports wagering messages or brand information, AGA members and their employees will use commercially-reasonable efforts to distribute them only to those 21 years of age or older.
+- No sports betting message should be designed to appeal primarily to those below the legal age for sports wagering by depicting cartoon characters or by featuring entertainers or music that appeal primarily to audiences below the legal agewithin the jurisdiction.2 Nor should any message suggest or imply that underage persons engage in sports wagering. - Sports wagering advertising and marketing should be placed in broadcast, cable, radio, print or digital communications only where at least 73.6 percent, aligned with 2020 census data, of the audience is reasonably expected to be of legal gambling age (determined by using reliable, up-to-date audience composition data). - No sports wagering messages-including logos, trademarks, or brand names-should be used or licensed for use on clothing, toys, games, or game equipment intended primarily for persons below the legal age for sports wagering.
+To the extent that promotional products carry sports wagering messages or brand information, AGA members and their employees will use commercially reasonable efforts to distribute them only to those who have reached the legal age for sports wagering. - Sports wagering should not be promoted or advertised in college or university-owned news assets (e.g., school newspapers, radio, or television broadcasts, etc.) or advertised on college or university campuses.